 - If you can, take less of the pain medicines your doctor gave you.
 They can make you constipated.

-- Ask your doctor if it is ok to eat foods that contain a lot of fiber or take psyllium (Metamucil).
+- Ask your provider if it is ok to eat foods that contain a lot of fiber or take an over-the-counter fiber product such as psyllium (Metamucil).

-Talk to your doctor if you have questions about ileostomy and your diet
+Talk to your provider if you have questions about ileostomy and your diet.

 Returning to Work